JesHP73/JesHP73/README.md

 ## About Me

 👋 Hey!
-I'm an aspiring Data Scientist diving deep into the world of data.
+I'm a Data Scientist diving deep into the world of data.

 - 🔍 **Interested In:** MySQL, Python, GoogleCollab, Panda, Anaconda and more!
 - 🎓 **Currently:** Enrolled in a Data Science Bootcamp @WBS Coding Shool